andreimerlescu/andreimerlescu/README.md

 I project myself professionally, love teaching others and especially building systems that solve complex problems.
 I took initiative to get Cisco to sponsor and send me to RailsGirlsRDU 2014 so I could help teach and provide technical support to ambitious women who wanted to learn programming by building a rails twitter clone.
 I have demonstrated a talent for teaching since childhood.

 Cisco called me.
 Oracle called me.
 BitFry called me.
 WB Games called me.
 SurgePays called me.
 Beamable called me.
 Walter called me.
 I am open to new opportunities.
 I am forward thinking, business oriented, and conscious of time and money being spent. _You'd be surprised how often I successfully rebuke Claude | Copilot | Gemini on technical grounds_.
 They are good, but they are not as good as a human.
 All that AI does is 10x my engineering throughput.
 Will you call me?
 Send me that message when you're ready to build.
+[Explore consulting services! &rarr;](/CONSULTING.md)

 > majestic **\[at\]** hey **\[dot\]** com